alexnesov/alexnesov/README.md

 - Route 53 (used it to buy several domains and manage HTTP/HTTPS routings)
 - IAM (access control when I was collaborating with other users)
 - EventBridge (implented "rules" to turn ON/OFF my EC2 instance on schedule, to reduce costs)
+- AWS CodePipeline (including CodeBuild) for the CI/CD (both of my side projects are wrapped in it)

 <br>